 Santa Cruz la Laguna

-This pretty little village half-way between Pana and San Marcos can only be accessed by boat (there is a small road that comes in from the top of the crater but it is inconvenient and rarely used).
+The pretty little village of Santa Cruz half-way between Pana and San Marcos is usually only accessed by boat (there is a small road that comes in from the top of the crater but it is inconvenient and rarely used).
 The views from its picturesque bay are among the best on the entire lake, with unobscured looks at all three volcanoes looming on the far side (San Pedro, Toliman and Atitlán).
 While the bulk of the town is farther up the hill, almost all the buildings along the lake are owned by long-term expats who went looking for someplace beautiful, quiet and secluded, and found it in spades in Santa Cruz.

 The downsides: only a couple restaurants (recommend La Iguana Perdida which also is a hotel and has the only scuba diving option on the lake) and the need to take a boat to get anywhere or see anything.
 Choosing to stay at this Lake Atitlan village is a good choice for a tranquil, relaxed holiday, but not ideal if you plan to be an active participant in all the lake has to offer.